DEUTEROCANON

 POLYCARP’S EPISTLE TO THE PHILIPIANS

 Polycarp was born c.
-70 A.D in Asia Minor – the growing centre of Christianity, particularly after the destruction of Jerusalem.
-Though little is known about his early years, it is likely Polycarp was born into a Christian home as he considered himself to have lived in service to the Lord from a very early age – if not his whole life.
-It is almost certain that Polycarp, as a young man, knew the Apostle John and others who had seen and heard Jesus Christ.
-According to Irenaeus, Polycarp would often repeat their words from memory, relating teachings John had passed on to him and many accounts of miracles performed by Jesus.
+70 after Yeshua in Asia Minor – the growing centre of Christianity, particularly after the destruction of Jerusalem.
+Though little is known about his early years, it is likely Polycarp was born into a home of Believers as he considered himself to have lived in service to the Lord from a very early age – if not his whole life.
+It is almost certain that Polycarp, as a young man, knew the Apostle John and others who had seen and heard Yeshua the Messiah.
+According to Irenaeus, Polycarp would often repeat their words from memory, relating teachings John had passed on to him and many accounts of miracles performed by Yeshua.

 [B A Johnson]